 Radio, television and newspaper services from both Tampa and Orlando provide big city news, while the Ledger and the News Chief cover local and regional happenings.
 Landmark Baptist Church and College operates a local radio station, WLVF 90.3 and Hall Communications provides several genres of music through WONN, WPCV, WLKF & WWRZ Radio.

 Residents have an outstanding variety of health care choices, including three major hospitals within fifteen miles – Heart of Florida Regional Medical Center, Poinciana Medical Center and Winter Haven Hospital.
 The area is also home to numerous family physicians, specialists, and state-of-the-art testing and diagnostic centers.

-Are cities provide water and wastewater services to residents within their service areas.
-Some also provide refuse pick-up and recycling.
-Refer to each community’s profile for details.
+Our city provides water and wastewater services to residents within its service area.
+Haines City also provides refuse pick-up and recycling.
 Duke Energy provides the community’s electric service.
-Bright House Networks, Verizon and AT&T offer a variety of communication services, including high speed Internet access, cable television and telephone services.
+Spectrum, Verizon and AT&T offer a variety of communication services, including high speed Internet access, cable television and telephone services.

 Auto Licensing & Insurance